Do I Have to Go to Court For a Ticket?

 If you’re under 18, plan on going to court for your ticket.

 Laws are stricter for young drivers; minors must appear in juvenile traffic court along with a legal guardian for all moving violations.
 The judge will ask a juvenile offender to “admit” or “deny” the traffic charges.
 Those who wish to fight it should have a lawyer’s help.
 Supporting evidence may be required to go up against the witness testimony of the ticket-writing officer.
 Penalties may include a fine, suspension of permit or license, mandatory driving school, or community service.
 A lenient judge might reduce or even throw out the ticket.

 Failure to appear in court when necessary leads to serious consequences.

 You cannot bury your head in the sand if you receive a summons to court for a traffic infraction.
 If you are required to appear in court for your ticket but fail to do so, the consequences are severe.
 A warrant could be issued for your arrest.
 Your license could be immediately suspended.
 Additional fines and possible jail time could result, and you may have to face the stigma of having a criminal record for years to come.

 Do you need a lawyer to represent your case?

 Traffic tickets are a common part of living in a congested city like New York, but it pays to take matters seriously.
-If you need guidance after a motor vehicle collision, a car accident lawyer at Douglas and London can be of great assistance.
-The more serious the accident was, the more beneficial the advocacy of a lawyer will be to your case.
+If you need guidance after a motor vehicle collision, the New York City personal injury lawyers at Douglas and London can be of great assistance.
+The more serious the accident was, the more beneficial the advocacy of a personal injury lawyer will be to your case.
 A legal professional will generally know the best strategy to get you the compensation that you deserve.